amal-2006/Poisson_distribution/README.md

  Conditions for Poisson Distribution:

 1. An event can occur any number of times during a time period.
 2. Events occur independently.
-I
 3. The rate of occurrence is constant.
 4. The probability of an event occurring is proportional to the length of the time period.

-# Procedure :
+# Procedure:

 ![image](https://user-images.githubusercontent.com/104613195/166251988-d0c53205-6080-4f7b-ae4c-398178586637.png)

-# Experiment :
+# Experiment:

 ![image](https://user-images.githubusercontent.com/103921593/230282876-f4a5afbf-cac1-4648-a1b0-c78840638a8e.png)

-# Program :
+# Program:
+Developed by: AMALJOSH MAADHAV J

+Register No: 212223230012

 import numpy as np